sibiraj-s/vscode-scss-formatter/README.md

 SCSS Formatter is an extension for Visual Studio Code to format [SCSS](https://sass-lang.com/).

 SCSS Formatter uses [Prettier](https://github.com/prettier/prettier) under the hood to format files.
 Though Prettier supports formatting various file types.
 This extension focuses only on `SCSS`.
-Additionally it supports `CSS`
+Additionally it supports `CSS`.

+Any issues related to formatting, open an issue [here](https://github.com/prettier/prettier/issues)

 ## Installation